streamlit/docs/content/library/advanced-features/security-reminders.md

 ### Keep `.gitignore` updated

 If you use any sensitive or private information during development, make sure that information is saved in separate files from your code.
-Ensure `.gitginore` is properly configured to prevent saving private information to your repository.
+Ensure `.gitignore` is properly configured to prevent saving private information to your repository.

 ## Pickle warning